-Education Specialist in Administration
+Education Specialist in Administration Degree

-Education Specialist in Administration
+Education Specialist in Administration Degree

-The Education Specialist Administration program provides students with the advanced skills necessary for effective school district administration.
+The Education Specialist Administration degree provides students with the advanced skills necessary for effective school district administration.
 The ability to formulate effective educational practices involving school district administration, management, finance, plant and facilities planning and operation, human resources, assessment, school law, and supplemental programs as they relate to current research, educational trends, legal frameworks, and cultural issues are emphasized.
 This program is designed to prepare the student to be recommended for certification for superintendency, provided all other DESE requirements are met.

 Who is this program designed for?

 This program is designed for teachers and building-level administrators with an interest in pursuing a district administration position in pk–12 schools.
-The program is designed to meet Missouri Department of Elementary and Secondary Education (DESE) requirements.
+The Education Specialist program is designed to meet Missouri Department of Elementary and Secondary Education (DESE) requirements.

 What will this program do for me?

 The program will provide participants actual experiences district administrators face on a daily basis.
 It will also focus on pedagogy, current research, and educational trends.
 Successful completion of the program along with a qualifying score on the DESE assessments will enable a candidate to apply for superintendency certification within the state of Missouri.

 William Woods University education specialist program alumni are employed in schools across the State of Missouri in leading positions including superintendents, principals, district and building administrators and athletic coaches.